-First of all, how much heavier the firearm is than thought after viewing innumerable movies, both from Hollywood and abroad; and
+First of all, how much heavier the firearm is than thought after viewing innumerable motion pictures, both from Hollywood and abroad; and

 Second of all, what a heavy responsibility you feel with what all of a sudden lies in your hands.